 the result.
 To do so, click

 Bode.
 The estimated frequency response, appears in the

 Linear Analysis Workspace as the

-To export the estimated frequency response model to the MATLAB® workspace for further analysis, drag it from the Linear Analysis Workspace section of the Data Browser to the MATLAB Workspace section.
+To export the estimated frequency response model to the MATLAB® workspace for further analysis, right click on the model in the Linear Analysis Workspace and select Export to MATLAB Workspace section.

 The simulation results viewer in Model Linearizer lets you examine further details of the frequency response estimation.
 For more information, see Analyze Estimated Frequency Response.

 - Frequency Response Estimation Basics

 - Estimate Frequency Response at the Command Line